vmoss1/TechTrist/README.md

 # Toggle Theme preview

-## Used context and local storage to persist and grab the theme that is being set and wrapped as a provider so all compoenents can have access to it.
+### Used context and local storage to persist and grab the theme that is being set and wrapped as a provider so all the components can have access to it.

 <video controls src="images/toggletheme.mp4" title="Title"></video>
 https://github.com/vmoss1/TechTrist/assets/142066227/0245ab7c-d89b-4169-b04f-644f9885c383